runjak/async-runtimes-benchmarks/haskell/Readme.md

 ### MainV3

-This variant works just like MainV2 but uses [TChan](https://hackage.haskell.org/package/stm-2.5.1.0/docs/Control-Concurrent-STM-TChan.html) from the [software transactional memory](https://hackage.haskell.org/package/stm-2.5.1.0/docs/Control-Concurrent-STM.html) module to satisfy a desire to learn how this tradeoff would show.
+This variant works just like MainV2 but uses [TChan](https://hackage.haskell.org/package/stm-2.5.1.0/docs/Control-Concurrent-STM-TChan.html) from the [software transactional memory](https://hackage.haskell.org/package/stm-2.5.1.0/docs/Control-Concurrent-STM.html) module.

+It also does away with separate channels and instead has a helper function `go` that reads from the shared channel the desired number of times.

 On Arch Linux with GHC 9.6.2,
 compiled with `ghc -O2 -o Main MainV3.hs`: